svf97/translation-pipeline/README.md

 # Pipleline for user review translation and sentiment analysis

-Assuming user review and its metadata are stored in [AWS S3](), the script translates user review based on detected `{language: [fr, deu]}`, applies sentiment analysis to translated text and calculates score.
+Assuming user review and its metadata are stored in [AWS S3](), the script translates user review based on detected `{language: [fra, deu]}`, applies sentiment analysis to translated text and calculates score.

 Data is then stored in AWS database, ?